Iotonix/openvpn-docs/CONFIG.md

    server 10.8.0.0 255.255.255.0  # Defines the IP address range that will be assigned to connected clients. ifconfig-pool-persist ipp.txt

-   push "redirect-gateway def1 bypass-dhcp"  # Forces all client traffic to go through the VPN. push "dhcp-option DNS 8.8.8.8" push "dhcp-option DNS 8.8.4.4"
+   push "dhcp-option DNS 8.8.8.8" push "dhcp-option DNS 8.8.4.4"